dotnet/orleans-docs/src/docs/grains/observers.md

 Let's assume that we have a grain that periodicaly sends messages to clients.
 For simplicity, the message in our example will be a  string.
 We first define the interface on the client that will receive the message.

-the interface will look like this
+The interface will look like this

 ``` csharp
 public interface IChat : IGrainObserver